surbhibawaria/School_District_Analysis/README.md

 ## Summary

 Four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are as follows:
-1. The district summary data shows minute changes, where as in the school summary data, the overall passing percentage significantly dropped from 91% to 65%.
+1. The district summary data shows minute changes, whereas in the school summary data, the overall passing percentage significantly dropped from 91% to 65%.
 2. Thomas High School's ranking dropped from 2nd to 8th relative to other schools.
 3. Thomas High School's math and reading scores got replaced by 'nan' after replacing the 9th grade.
 4. After replacing the 9th grade score, there were very minute impact on scores by school spending, school size, and school type.